Aixufey/TDS200-Xplatform-Exam/README.md

 # TDS200-Xplatform-Exam

 This is the Exam 2023 in Cross-platform at Høyskolen Kristiania.<br />
 The project will fail to run if `.env` for **Firebase** is not configured.
-Rename the `.env template` and setup with your Firebase application configuration.
+Rename the `.env template` and set it up with your Firebase application configuration.

 -   [TDS200-Xplatform-Exam](#tds200-xplatform-exam)
     -   [Introduction](#introduction)